supasate/Kuku-kube-hack/README.md

 }, 1);
 ```

-You can accelerate the speed by increasing accel_factor variable.
+You can accelerate the speed by increasing the `accel_factor` variable.